Manhattan Cruise Terminal: Current operation

-The current ship terminal now consists only of North River piers 88 and 90.
-With the opening of new piers elsewhere in the city, piers 92 and 94 were sold and are now used for exhibition space.
+With the opening of new piers elsewhere in the city, Piers 92 and 94 were leased to Vornado Realty Trust in 2009, for the development and operation of a mid-sized trade show and exhibition space, a project that has not been realized.
+Piers 92 and 94 were damaged by Hurricane Sandy in 2012, and in 2019 a routine city inspection found Pier 92 to be structurally unsound.
+Vornado's current proposal is to develop a television and film studio on Pier 94.
 Pier 86, once used by United States Lines, is now home to the USS Intrepid, which is now part of the Intrepid Sea, Air & Space Museum.

 In 2003, the terminal handled 900,000 passengers, and in 2016, it handled 1.02 million.